Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 Genetic susceptibility

 Panic disorder, like other psychiatric disorders, is a complex condition with different genes conferring susceptibility through unidentified pathways.
-Panic might be present in various genetic forms, each with a distinct set of genes, or it could exist in a single form with underlying genes reflecting a wide vulnerability to anxiety and panic.
+Panic might be present in various genetic forms, each with a distinct set of genes.
+It could also exist in a single form with underlying genes reflecting a wide vulnerability to anxiety and panic.

 Chromosome 13